-The responsible administrator is one who is responsible in the two senses discussed briefly above; the subject is treated more thoroughly in Chapter Four.
-Responsible administrators must be able to account for their conduct to relevant others such as supervisors, elected officials, the courts, and the citizenry, which means being able to explain and justify why specific actions they took resulted in particular consequences.
+The responsible administrator is one who is responsible in the two senses I have discussed briefly here (this subject is treated more thoroughly in Chapter Four).
+Responsible administrators must be able to account for their conduct to relevant others, such as supervisors, elected officials, the courts, and the citizenry, which means being able to explain and justify why specific actions they took resulted in particular consequences.
 They must also be able to act in ways that are consistent with their inner convictions as professional guardians of the public good.
-That is, being a responsible administrator includes both objective accountability for conduct and subjective congruence with one's professional values.
+That is, being a responsible administrator includes having both objective accountability for conduct and subjective congruence with one's professional values.
 Ethics is the most fundamental way in which one satisfies both kinds of responsibility.
-Responsible administrators must be ethically sophisticated enough to reason with others about how their conduct serves the public interest and have sufficient clarity about their own professional ethical commitments to maintain integrity and a sense of self-esteem.
+Responsible administrators must be ethically sophisticated enough to reason with others about the ways in which their conduct serves the public interest and have sufficient clarity about their own professional ethical commitments to maintain integrity and a sense of self-esteem.

 What, then, is the difference between an ethical administrator and a responsible administrator?
-A public administrator who has been properly socialized may be able to act in accordance with the common good some or even most of the time, thus being an ethical administrator some or most of the time, but not be able to account for his or her conduct with reasons when questioned or challenged, and perhaps not even be able to understand in a selfconscious way why he or she acted in a particular way.
+A public administrator who has been properly socialized may be able to act in accordance with the common good some or even most of the time, thus being an ethical administrator some or most of the time, yet not be able to give specific reasons for his or her conduct when questioned or challenged, and perhaps not even be able to understand in a self-conscious way why he or she acted in a particular way.
 Understanding one's motivations and being able to explain and justify the actions that flow from them are the essential qualities of the responsible administrator.
 This book seeks to provide the concepts, theories, and techniques for responsible administration.